 Strengthening Connective Tissues and Bones—when the bar touches the chest, there is a full ROM that will strengthen the joints and increase bone mass.

-How to Constantly Touch The Bar on Your Chest in the Right Place
+How To Constantly Touch The Bar on Your Chest in the Right Place

 To ensure that the bar constantly touches the bar on the chest in the right place, the lifter must adhere to some guidelines as to where should the bar be touched on the bench press.
 These include:

 Ensuring a normal grip— the wrist should always be neutral and the normal grip should not be too wide such that the bar ends up on the upper part of the chest and not narrow so the bar ends on the lower part of the chest.
-While anatomy will play a part here, the lifter may try out which is the most ideal grip width that will lead to an optimal touchpoint by ensuring a proper bar placement and reducing the risk of injury—a wide grip width of 1.5 times the shoulder width increases the risk for injury.6 Heavy presses can include the use of wrist wraps as well to ensure wrist form isn’t compromised.
+While anatomy will play a part here, the lifter may try out which is the most ideal grip width that will lead to an optimal touchpoint by ensuring a proper bar placement and reducing the risk of injury—a wide grip width of 1.5 times the shoulder width increases the risk for injury.11 Heavy presses can include the use of wrist wraps as well to ensure wrist form isn’t compromised.

 Having the optimal setup—ensuring a solid base is set up by having the feet flat and firmly planted on the ground.
 The back will need to be arched and the shoulder blades squeezed together with the upper back driven into the bench to position the bar for bench press; this should give the lifter a firm tense base to drive the bar with supreme control.